ivarref/spa-monkey/network-failures.md

 actual re-transmission timeout value is icsk_rto << icsk_backoff

-This field, `iscv_backoff`, is copied verbatim in [the kernel](https://github.com/torvalds/linux/blob/5b7c4cabbb65f5c469464da6c5f614cbd7f730f2/net/ipv4/tcp.c#L3829) into `tcpi_backoff`.
+This field, `iscv_backoff`, is copied verbatim into `tcpi_backoff` in the [kernel](https://github.com/torvalds/linux/blob/5b7c4cabbb65f5c469464da6c5f614cbd7f730f2/net/ipv4/tcp.c#L3829).
 In `getsockopt` `isck_rto` is however converted from [jiffies](https://man7.org/linux/man-pages/man7/time.7.html) to microseconds into the `tcpi_rto` field.
 We can see that `tcpi_rto` is initialized at `203333` microseconds, i.e. just over 200 milliseconds.
-These values correspond reasonably well to the observed timeouts printed on the console.
+These values correspond reasonably well to the observed durations of each transition of `tcpi_backoff` on the console: it starts at ~200 milliseconds, then doubles, doubles again, etc..

 Then finally we see: